The Risky Cities Project Team

 I am a Senior Lecturer in English at the University of Hull, specialising in interdisciplinary approaches to English seventeenth-century literature, history, and culture.
 Combining literature with environmental history, my current research focuses on water management in the Humber estuary, and on representations of water and flooding in the writing of the ‘tide of Humber’ poet, Andrew Marvell (1621-78).
 I’ve been working on the life and literature of Andrew Marvell for several years now.
 I’m author of Ruin and Reformation in Spenser, Shakespeare, and Marvell (OUP, 2019), and in 2019-20 led an AHRC/XR Stories Creative Industries project combining disciplinary and industry expertise to virtually recreate a 1640s flood of Hull.
 You can watch our 360 film showing flood damage to Marvell’s Hull: here.
 I’m delighted to be leading the ‘Fictions of Flooding’ strand for Risky Cities, using research into representations of flooding in historical literature to inspire communities to learn more about flood risks and resilience today.

-Research Associate: Flood Resilience in Vulnerable Communities at the Energy & Environment Institute at the University of Hull
+Research Fellow in the Energy and Environment Institute at the University of Hull